 The study of literature provides, through rigorous analysis of major literary works, a unique experience in recognizing, evaluating, and articulating human values, motives, and qualities.

-As an English major with a writing concentration, you will rethink literature.
-In addition to mastering the skills of working writers, you will think critically and creatively about the complexity and diversity of writing; about the place of writers in the global literary conversation; about the current and future role of digital media in creative writing; and about the potential of literature as a tool for social justice.
-You will acquire skills which will serve you for life in writing after graduation and prepare you for a literary career.
+In addition to mastering the skills of working writers, you will think critically and creatively about the complexity and diversity of writing; about the place of writers in the global literary conversation; about the current and future role of digital media in creative writing; and about the potential of writing as a tool for social justice.
+You will acquire skills which will serve you for life in writing after graduation.

 What Can I Do With This Major?